AgenturPottkinder/typo3_forum/Documentation/Configuration/RegisterandLogin/Index.rst

 The user and the usergroup must have the Record Type "typo3_fourm user" and "typo3_forum group".
 You must define it in the Extend Tab in the user or usergroup record.

-The records must be created in your sysfolder fpr for the user data over the List-View
+The records must be created in your sysfolder for for the user data over the List-View

 .. image:: ../../Images/record-type-user-and-group.png